Pegoku/LED-Controller-PCB/JOURNAL.md

 Now I had everything I needed to start my PCB design.
 I used KiCad to design the PCB, reusing most of the schematic I used with the perfboard.
 I did most of the components THT so they would be easier to solder.
 ![img](assets/PCB.png)
-I had to also redesign part of the case so it woukld fit the PCB.
+I had to also redesign part of the case so it would fit the PCB.
 ![img](assets/Case.png)
 **Total time spent: 6h**